wilsonmar/wilsonmar.github.io/_posts/2020-02-28-git-signing.md

    or <a href="#Keybase">Keybase.io</a>.

-   The Suite can be installed as a <a target="_blank" href="https://formulae.brew.sh/cask/gpg-suite">Homebrew formula</a> "brew cask install gpg-suite" (brew cask install gpgtools no longer exists).
+   The Suite can be installed as a <a target="_blank" href="https://formulae.brew.sh/cask/gpg-suite">Homebrew formula</a> "brew install --cask gpg-suite" (brew install --cask gpgtools no longer exists).
    The GUI app is installed at "/Applications/GPG Keychain.app".
    The first time it runs, this pop-up appears: